 Our change champions

 Our change champions are a local point of contact in the run up to go live.
-Each School and Directorate is covered and details of the champions in each area are available on Box.
 We’ll try not to overload people with too much information, so we’ll use our network of champions and our School and Directorate Managers to cascade information across the University, making sure it gets to the right people at the right time.

 Our staff newsletter